andrew-oxenburgh/minesweeper/README.md

 As it stands, you can only lose, it never tells you when you've won.

-It can be a bit when clearing areas, depending on how big the area is, and its shape.
+It can be a bit slow when clearing areas, depending on how big the area is, and its shape.

+To run:

+'''
+npm install
+npm start
+'''

 Points:
  1. This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).